 You can find out more about the hotel in my Hotel Review.

-Make sure you plan to stay at least 3 days in Grindelwald.
-If you want to do some above-mentioned activities such as Jungfraujoch and Bachalpsee, you may have to count them as a one-day activity because the entire experience takes time.
-Plus, if you do some day trips from Grindelwald, you can certainly stay here more than that.
-We chose to stay 5 days in Grindelwald and 4 days in other cities because we did major day trips directly from Grindelwald.
+Make sure you plan to stay at least three days in Grindelwald.
+If you want to do some activities mentioned above, such as Jungfraujoch and Bachalpsee, you may have to count them as one-day activities because the entire experience takes time.
+Plus, if you make some day trips from Grindelwald, you can certainly stay here more than that.
+We chose to wait five days in Grindelwald and four days in other cities because we made significant day trips directly from Grindelwald.

-Whether you should rent a car or rely on trains is a personal choice.
-Traveling with a child, we opted for a car and I can say that we had no trouble getting around or finding parking.
+Whether renting a car or relying on trains is a personal choice.
+Traveling with a child, we opted for a car, and we had no trouble getting around or finding parking.

-Are you planing to visit any of these places in when in Grindelwald?
+Are you planning to visit any of these places when in Grindelwald?
 Would you add anything?
 Let me know in the comments, and check out Grindelwald’s highlights on Instagram!